lyngon/redgrease/docs/source/quickstart.rst

     docker logs redis_gears

-- You can optionally add the argument ``--follow`` to continously follow the log output.
+- You can optionally add the argument ``--follow`` to continuously follow the log output.

 - You can optionally add the argument ``--tail 100`` to start showing the logs from the 100 most recent entries only.